 The English contemporary artist Oliver Johnson currently lives and works in Valencia, Spain.
 From painting to light installations, his works primarily revolve around the number three.
 Much like Pythagoras argued that ‘Number is knowledge itself’.

-For Johnson, capturing 3D into 2D has been the most useful way of showing the changing nature of the living.
-Furthermore, in an actual space, his works are perceived as organic.
-Also, their faded multiplying effect stays in the astonished perception of the viewer.
+Oliver Johnson in his works shows the changing nature of the living by capturing 3D into 2D.
+And actually, when his works locate in real physical space they are perceived as organic.
+More than that, their faded multiplying effect stays in the truly astonished perception of the viewer.

-The series three includes works on flat surfaces horizontally segmented into three parts.
-In fact, this division with narrow gaps opens up an infinite void.
-As well as these black lines become suspended areas that escape any natural glimpse.
+For example, his series titled ‘three’ includes works on flat surfaces which are divided horizontally and into three parts.
+That division with narrow gaps as a result opens up an infinite void.
+The black lines at the same time become suspended areas that escape any natural glimpse.

-His solid metal structures become the fields of light.
-In particular in their infinite variations that are created by using the ideal lighting and movements of the viewer.
-After all only after careful observation of his work, one comes to think and feel fascinating ‘energy fields’.
+The solid structures that he creates out of metal become the fields of light.
+Not only the perfect lighting but also the movements of the viewer create infinite light variations.
+However, only after a careful observation of his work, does one comes to think and feel fascinating ‘energy fields’.